openjdk/panama-foreign/doc/panama_memaccess.md

 Here, we create a new *confined* resource scope, which is then used when creating a mapped segment; this means that the lifecycle of the `mapped` segment will be tied to that of the resource scope, and that accessing the segment (e.g. dereference) *after* `scope` has been closed will not be possible.

-As this example alludes to, resource scopes can come in many flavors: they can be *confined* (where access is restricted to the thread which created the segment), *shared* <a href="#2"><sup>2</sup></a> (where access can occur in any thread) and can be optionally associated with a `Cleaner` object, which would take care of performing implicit deallocation, in case the resource scope becomes *unreachable* and the `close` method has not been called by the user.
+As this example alludes to, resource scopes can come in many flavors: they can be *confined* (where access is restricted to the thread which created the scope), *shared* <a href="#3"><sup>3</sup></a> (where access can occur in any thread) and can be optionally associated with a `Cleaner` object, which would take care of performing implicit deallocation, in case the resource scope becomes *unreachable* and the `close` method has not been called by the user.
 In fact, all the memory segments we have seen previously were associated with the so called *default* scope: a shared scope which does not support deterministic deallocation (e.g. calling `close` will fail), and whose resources are managed by a `Cleaner`.

 Resource scopes are very handy when managing the lifecycle of multiple resources: